 Strategy 2: Build Active Learning Through Interaction

 Passive content consumption correlates strongly with disengagement.
-The National Center for Academic Transformation reports that courses redesigning around active learning principles see completion rates improve by 15-30%.
+The National Center for Academic Transformation’s 2019 report on redesigning courses around active learning principles documented completion rate improvements of 15-30% across participating institutions.
 Interactive elements transform students from content consumers into active participants.

 High-impact interaction methods include: